How Much to Feed a Labrador (Puppy Feeding Chart & Guide)

 As Labrador Retriever puppies are born, they will mostly rely on their mother’s milk.
 This will be their initial source of natural antibodies coming from colostrum.

-In my experience of breeding Labradors, there are times when a dam cannot produce enough milk or the litter size is quite huge.
-During these instances, I give the puppies milk replacers as well to help support the mother Labrador, in feeding the puppies.
+In my experience of taking care of Labradors, there are times when a dam cannot produce enough milk, the litter size is quite huge, or given its size, the nipples may be too large for the puppies.

+During these instances, I give the puppies milk replacers as well to help support the mother Labrador in feeding the puppies.
 This ensures that the puppies are adequately nourished while ensuring that the lactating dam is not too stressed with feeding.

 As it grows older, the amount of dry dog food to feed a Lab puppy will vary month after month.
 However, you will realize that they will require more calories from puppy food compared to adult dogs.